-Finding school assembly ideas can seem difficult.
+Finding virtual school assembly ideas can seem difficult.
 You need to make sure that the students are thoroughly entertained, but they also need to learn something meaningful as well.
-You also want to make sure that your teachers find this time away from class valuable and not just a giant waste of time.
+You also want to make sure that taking away from traditional instructional time is valuable.

-There are many points throughout the school year where a school assembly can tie in very nicely to what the school already has going on.
-An assembly can be nice compliment or add-on to a program or theme that the school is already promoting.
+There are many points throughout the school year where a virtual school assembly can tie in very nicely to what the school already has going on.
+A virtual assembly can be nice compliment or add-on to a program or theme that the school is already promoting.

-Below are 25 school assembly ideas that you can organically incorporate into your school theme, culture, and calendar.
+Below are 25 virtual school assembly ideas that you can organically incorporate into your school theme, culture, and calendar.

 Matt Wilhelm's School Assembly is a clever mix of award-winning BMX tricks and character-building messages, stories, and lessons.
 Kids need positive messages now more than ever.
 Give your kids an exciting experience to remember with a powerful message they need to hear.

 From bullied kid to National Champion, Matt Wilhelm shares his powerful story with your students.

 (Watch the video to see what all the buzz is about)

 Your kids will love this high-energy school assembly show.
 Students will be entertained and engaged throughout the entire show.